top of page

 3. Maintain an Indian Mobile Number

-Attaching an Indian mobile number to bank accounts simplifies receiving OTPs We suggests a post-paid number to avoid the risk of the line being disconnected due to missed recharges.
+Attaching an Indian mobile number to bank accounts simplifies receiving OTPs.
+I suggest using a post-paid number to avoid the risk of the line being disconnected due to missed recharges.
 Ensure international roaming or OTP services are activated before leaving India.
 This will cost you around Rs.500 per month.

 4. Secure Loan Closure Documents